Source the componentsyour product is built from.

 Run Direct Material RFQs Faster

-Nvelop lets you send structured RFQs to multiple suppliers, compare responses side by side, and track awards — all in one place.
+Send structured RFQs to multiple suppliers, compare responses side by side, and track awards in one place.